A word about course placement…

 Note, this class will involve scholarly consideration of issues relating to race, class, ability, gender, sexuality, etc. Students (and parents) should thus carefully consider whether this course is a good fit for them at this time.

-Addiction in the Modern Age – waiting list only
+Addiction in the Modern Age –

 History, Public Policy, Political Science, Psychology